 For instance, the CDC’s guidance establishes a standard of inclusivity that permits the recording of COVID-19 on a descendant’s death certificate if it “played a role in the death,” is “assumed to have caused or contributed to death,” or is “presumed” to be at fault.

-In contrast, the paradigms and procedures that health officials have adopted to assess the cause of death in a superbug-infected patient have employed (at least in the several cases reviewed during the writing of this article) a narrower standard or burden for causality, with officials reporting at times that mortality “was not necessarily attributable” to the superbug infection, the superbug infection’s role in death was “unclear,” or the infected patient’s death was due to underlying medical conditions, not the superbug.
+In contrast, the policies and procedures that health officials have adopted to assess the cause of death in a superbug-infected patient have employed (at least in the several cases reviewed for this article) a narrower standard or burden for causality, with officials reporting at times that mortality “was not necessarily attributable” to the superbug infection, the superbug infection’s role in death was “unclear,” or the infected patient’s death was due to underlying medical conditions, not the superbug.

 Despite the relatively high mortality rates of superbugs, which can be as high as or exceed 50%, none of the outbreak cases reviewed for this article “presumed” the multidrug-resistant organism to be a cause of patient death or concluded that the superbug infection caused or directly contributed to patient death.

 That a comorbidity could potentially hinder or interfere with clinical assessments of the role played by a pathogen, at least apparently a superbug, in an infected patient’s death is salient, particularly in today’s context of certifying and recording COVID-19 as a cause of death in patients with comorbidities.

 Moreover, lacking confirmatory testing, it therefore becomes plausible that, in some cases, adherence to the CDC’s April guidance could inadvertently introduce unwanted subjectivity and result in recording COVID-19 on the death certificate of a decedent not infected with the virus (since this guidance does not, under all circumstances and as a prerequisite, require testing to confirm infection).

 Also suggesting different rules for different pathogens, public health definitions and requirements in the U.S. for reporting an influenza-associated death require confirmation of influenza virus infection using an appropriate laboratory or rapid diagnostic test.
 As discussed in this article, however, the CDC’s April guidance, like the case definition for COVID-19, does not require confirmatory testing to record COVID-19 as a cause of death.